Kitware/geowatch/README.rst

 * ``smartwatch_dvc`` - Helper to register / retreive your DVC paths so scripts can be written agnostic to filesystem layouts.
 See `docs <docs/using_smartwatch_dvc.rst>`_ for more details.

-For more details about the WATCH CLI and other CLI tools included in this package see:
+For more details about the GEOWATCH CLI and other CLI tools included in this package see:
-`the WATCH CLI docs <docs/watch_cli.rst>`_
+`the GEOWATCH CLI docs <docs/watch_cli.rst>`_

 Documentation